luuleitner/deepMTJ/readme.md

 ## Publications
 ```
-@article{deepmtj2021,
+[1] @article{deepmtj2021a,
       title={A Human-Centered Machine-Learning Approach for Muscle-Tendon Junction Tracking in Ultrasound Images},
+      year={2021}
       author={Christoph Leitner and Robert Jarolim and Bernhard Englmair and Annika Kruse and Karen Andrea Lara Hernandez and Andreas Konrad and Eric Su and Jörg Schröttner and       Luke A. Kelly and Glen A. Lichtwark and  and Markus Tilp and Christian Baumgartner},
-   booktitle={IEEE Transactions on Biomedical Engineering},
+      journal = {IEEE Transactions on Biomedical Engineering},
       publisher={IEEE},
-   year={2021}
     }

+[2] @misc{deepmtj2021b,
+      title = {{deepMTJ test-set data}},
+      doi = {10.6084/m9.figshare.16822978.v2}
+    }

-@inproceedings{deepmtj2020,
+[3] @inproceedings{deepmtj2020,
-   title={Automatic Tracking of the Muscle Tendon Junction in Healthy and Impaired Subjects using Deep Learning},
+      title={Automatic Tracking of the Muscle Tendon Junction in Healthy and Impaired Subjects using Deep Learning*},
+      year={2020},
-   author={Christoph Leitner and Robert Jarolim and Andreas Konrad and Annika Kruse and Markus Tilp and Christian Baumgartner},
+      author={Leitner, Christoph and Jarolim, Robert and Konrad, Andreas and Kruse, Annika and Tilp, Markus and Schröttner, Jörg and Baumgartner, Christian},
-   booktitle={in Proc.
-42nd Conferences of the IEEE Engineering in Medicine and Biology Society},
+      booktitle={2020 42nd Annual International Conference of the IEEE Engineering in Medicine   Biology Society (EMBC)},
-   venue={Montreal,Canada},
       publisher={IEEE},
-   month=07,
-   year={2020}
+      pages={4770-4774},
+      doi={10.1109/EMBC44109.2020.9176145}
     }
 ```

 ## Repository Structure and Data